jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 **Running a domain managed host**

-Once a JBoss Wildfly/EAP domain controller host container has been started, you can run several JBoss Wildfly/EAP container used as domain managed hosts.
+Once a JBoss Wildfly/EAP domain controller host container has been started, you can run several JBoss Wildfly/EAP container used as domain managed hosts by setting the IP address and native management port of the controller

 Now you can run several domain host instances that are managed by the previously started domain controller host in address <code>172.17.0.35</code> and default port <code>9999</code>: